Liu Yong (Song dynasty)

 Liu Yong was ambitious to make achievements and contribute to serving the country from an early age.
-He had received an education for imperial examination, which lay a foundation for his poetry writing.
-However, he failed four times and his career as an officer was not well-off.
-He spent a lot of leisure days with sing-song girls to have fun, which truly influenced his writing style and images in his poems.
+He had received an education for imperial examination, which laid the foundation for his poetry writing.
+However, he failed four times and his career as an officer was middling.
+He spent many leisure days with Gējì to have fun, which influenced his writing style and images in his poems.

 Liu Yong was the first poet who reformed Song Ci (宋词) poetry in a comprehensive way.
 The trend of long-form Song Ci poetry originated from him.
-Moreover, he has made great efforts creating a poem genre called "Slow poetry" or "Slow song form" (Chinese: 慢词), and made full use of vulgar words and common sayings.
+Moreover, he has made great efforts in creating the poetry genre "Slow poetry" or "Slow song form" (Chinese: 慢词), and made full use of vulgar words and common sayings.
 The genre combined mundane images with graceful descriptions.
-The use of incisive narrations, plain image depictions and other artistic expressions by Liu Yong has made a profound impact on Song Ci poetry in later ages.
-Liu Yong was also one of the representatives of Graceful and Euphemism school, which is called "Wan Yue Pai(婉约派)"in classical Chinese literature.
+The use of incisive narrations, plain images and other artistic expressions by Liu Yong has made a profound impact on Song Ci poetry in later ages.
+Liu Yong was also a representative of the subtle and concise style (婉约派) in classical Chinese literature.

 Life

 Early years

-Since there's no credible source explicitly recording Liu Yong's date of birth, scholars speculated that Liu Yong was born approximately in 980s (between 984-987).
+Since there is no credible source explicitly recording Liu Yong's date of birth, scholars speculated that Liu Yong was born approximately in the 980s (between 984–987).
 At that time, Liu Yong's father Liu Yi was an imperial court officer managing a town named "Feixian".

-Since he was born into an official family, Liu Yong had received a high-quality education when he was young.
-In 990, Liu Yong moved to Quanzhou while his father was transferred there to be an officer.
+Since he was born into an official family, Liu Yong received a high-quality education when he was young.
+In 990, Liu Yong moved to Quanzhou while his father was transferred there.

 Liu Yong showed his talent in Chinese literature from an early age.
 When Liu Yong was ten years old, he wrote his first article "exhorting (the importance of) learning" (劝学文).
-And later in 998, Liu Yong wrote his first relatively well-known poem, "writing Zhongfeng Temple" (题中峰寺).
+And later in 998, Liu Yong wrote his first relatively well-known poem, "Writing Zhongfeng Temple" (题中峰寺).
 Then, he gave the first trial on Song Ci poetry in 1001.
 The poetry was named "Clouds on Wu Mountain, Hiking in Caves" (巫山一段云·六六真游洞).
 It extolled the beauty of the landscape in Wuyi Mountain, which was located near his hometown.